surfer190/fixes/docs/python/asyncio-concurrency.md

 Even when using `requests` your program pauses for a bit when it does a `requests.get(....)`

-For once off tasks that is fine but for 10000 URL's it becmes difficult.
+For once off tasks that is fine but for 10000 URL's it becomes difficult.

 Large scale concurrency is a big reason to to learn and use `asyncio`, it is also much safer than _premeptive threading_